For Mexican ambassador who survived Trump, Washington was last stop

-Bárcena spent the next two years in the eye of the Trump storm, helping navigate the finalization of the U.S.-Mexico-Canada Agreement, and the implementation of controversial border and migration agreements such as the “Remain in Mexico” policy, which was crafted to placate Trump and deter migrants seeking asylum in the United States.
+Bárcena spent the next two years in the eye of the Trump storm, helping navigate the finalization of the U.S.-Mexico-Canada Agreement and the implementation of controversial border and migration agreements such as the “Remain in Mexico” policy, which was crafted to placate Trump and deter migrants seeking asylum in the United States.

 Bárcena, 63, retired this month after 42 years in Mexico’s foreign service, the last two of which were the most unusual.
 Trump’s Washington was not a place for traditional diplomacy, and between urgent meetings with White House adviser Jared Kushner, late-night negotiations with Department of Homeland Security officials and the intense interest of Mexican broadcasters in her fashion tastes, Bárcena became part of the show.